- Nov 1, 2019

 Merging Together As One District (September 2013): A look at the voluntary consolidation of two small Western Pennsylvania school districts, the effect it had on both communities, and how the new systems are functioning now.

-Since January 2014, I have written a series of columns focusing on timely and relevant technology and financial issues for school board members and administrators.
+Since January 2014, I have written a series of columns focusing on timely and relevant communications, technology, and financial issues for school board members and administrators.

 Simple Logic (March-April 2017): Today, only 24 states allow students to count computer science classes as part of their high school science credits.
 While more than a half million computing jobs are unfilled in the U.S., just 42,969 computer science students graduated into the workforce in 2015-16.
 The key to solving this problem?
 Teaching coding and more computer science.